Chapter 5: Mars, the “key” that Kepler never found

 Next, we will see how the respective orbital paths of Sun & Mars, as concluded by Tycho Brahe, can and do indeed intersect in typical binary fashion - much like the observed orbital behavior of Sirius A and Sirius B - the very brightest star system in our skies.

 As mentioned earlier, Tycho Brahe’s boldest contention was, undoubtedly, that the orbits of Mars and the Sun intersect.
 Back then, Tycho’s opponents would jeer:“Preposterous!
 Sooner or later, Mars and the Sun must collide!”.
-Today, their ways may perhaps be excused for back in those days, no one was aware of the very existence of binary systems.
+Today, their pooh-poohing ways may perhaps be excused for back in those days, no one was aware of the very existence of binary systems (the ubiquity of which was only realized long after the invention of the telescope).
 In hindsight, one may graciously say that Tycho Brahe was ridiculed out of academia's pre-telescopic ignorance.

 As you can see, the above orbital configuration is wholly consistent with the models of Tycho Brahe and Pathani Samanta, albeit with a little - yet crucial - addition: the (clockwise) orbital motion of Earth - which is my main personal contribution to Tycho Brahe's near-flawless geoheliocentric model.
 For now though, let us focus our attention on Mars - and its peculiar motion around the Sun and Earth.